KaidiWisc/STREAM-Sat/README.md

 The performance of the ensemble can be evaluated by CR_calc.py and CRPS_calc.py.

-For any questions, feel free to contact Kaidi Peng (kaidi.peng@wisc.edu).
+We have a 12-page PowerPoint to highlight STREAM-Sat For any questions, feel free to contact Kaidi Peng (kaidi.peng@wisc.edu).